Beenham murders: 2012 developments

 Thirty-one years after Waddington's murder, in January 1998, it was announced that evidence would be re-examined with the hope of obtaining a DNA profile of her killer.
 The case was then reopened by the Thames Valley Police Major Crime Review Team in September 2010.
 Detailed forensic examination revealed that Burgess's DNA was found on Waddington's headband as well as a polythene fertiliser sack and a comb from the murder scene.
 Burgess was charged with her murder on 15 November 2011.

 The five-week trial took place in 2012.
-Burgess, then aged 64, stated that at the time of Waddington's murder he had been drinking ten or twelve pints of Guinness in the Six Bells pub every evening.
+Burgess then aged 64, stated that at the time of Waddington's murder, he had been drinking ten or twelve pints of Guinness in the Six Bells pub every evening.
 He claimed that he had seen Waddington in the pub on the evening she was murdered and that she had left at about 22:30.
 He said he had left the pub fifteen minutes later and gone home.
 The court heard that, over the years, Burgess had confessed to fellow inmates and prison wardens that he had killed Waddington.
 When police had interviewed him about the murder in 1968, he had told them, "you will have to prove it".

 At the trial, a former resident of Beenham told how Burgess, then aged fourteen, had followed her and attacked her one evening as she walked home from a phone box in January 1963.
 The trial also heard that Burgess had been released from prison on licence in May 1996, but he had failed to report to Leyhill Prison when required and had been involved in incidents of drunken and violent behaviour.
-He had then absconded for seventeen months before being arrested in a Portsmouth car park in February 1998 after carrying out an armed robbery at a Havant branch of Lloyds TSB bank.
+He had then absconded for seventeen months before being arrested in a Portsmouth car park in February 1998 after carrying out an armed robbery at a Havant branch of Lloyds Bank.
 He was jailed for this offence for ten years in June 1998.

 Burgess was found guilty of Waddington's murder on 20 July 2012, and three days later he was sentenced to 27 years' imprisonment.
 It was never established how the blood sample he gave in November 1968 had not been matched, but police suggested that it might have been incorrectly labelled or Burgess could have persuaded someone else to donate a sample in his place.